thelightdesigner/ScuffedWalls/Functions.md

 [`a less scuffed way to make a rainbow`](https://github.com/thelightdesigner/ScuffedWalls/blob/main/Functions.md#string-functions)

 # AppendNotes
-adds on custom noodle data to notes between the function time and endtime (toBeat)
+adds on noodle/chroma data to notes between the function time and endtime (toBeat)

+ - Function Time => starting beat of selection (only append notes after...)
- - toBeat: float
+ - toBeat: float => ending beat of selection (only append notes before...)
  - notetype: int,int,int (defaults to 0,1,2,3), only appends to notes with the specified type(s), see [`here`](https://bsmg.wiki/mapping/map-format.html#notes-2) for info on \_type
  - appendTechnique: int(0-2)
  - onTrack: string, only appends to notes on this track
- - generic custom data
+ - any of the noodle properties

   Example
   ```